UoB-COMSM0110/2024-group-1/docs/Use_Case_Specification.md

 4. Having lost all their health points, the player is shown a game over screen and can return to the main menu.

-# Extension Points
-There can be easy mode and hard mode, which differs in the players' and monsters' HP and XP.
-When the player obtains treasures, their XP and HP may get updated.